Do you need a travel agent?

 Bottom line?

 You can plan travel on your own—but when you work with me, it’s smarter and smoother.
 You get someone who knows the game, speaks the language (literally and figuratively), and can see around corners.
-That being said, I am the first to say that I am not the right fit for everyone, and in full transparency, I don’t book 3 star.
-And I am not focused on putting together the cheapest trips possible.
+That being said, I am the first to say that I am not the right fit for everyone, and in full transparency, I don’t book 3 star and I am not focused on putting together the cheapest trips possible.
 (What is cheap is not good, and what is good is not cheap.)
 Do I know where the values are in travel though?
 Yes.

 Ready to chat?